-When iFR is measured in the same vessel twice, the same correlation of r = 0.96 between repeated measurements was shown (1).
+When iFR was measured in the same vessel twice, the same correlation of r = 0.96 between repeated measurements was shown (1), see figure below.

 In the RESOLVE study the best cut-off to predict FFR ≤0.80 was iFR ≤0.90 and Pd/Pa ≤0.92 (2).

 ACC/AATS/AHA/ASE/ASNC/SCAI/SCCT/STS 2017 Appropriate Use Criteria for Coronary Revascularization in Patients With Stable Ischemic Heart Disease (5):